 This is drawn from arguments posted on the Radical Statistics mailing list.

 Genes are not a blueprint for the way we live.
 Biologists distinguish between genotype – the underlying pattern – and phenotype, the observable outcomes stemming from the interaction of genes, environment and the combined process of development.
 The argument has been made that environmental factors can make genes more important.
 For example, myopia, a condition rooted in genetic makeup, has been exacerbated by the development of reading.
 Variation in height, which is clearly governed by genotype, is nevertheless largely produced by environmental factors (which is why height has increased in succeeding modern generations).
 To illustrate the point, we know that two centuries ago, even if they were drawn from the same genetic pool, people were much smaller and lighter than we are now.
 One French study records that 79% of male recruits in 1792-9 were below 1.5 metres tall.
 The difference between that range and the range of heights in contemporary society is large enough to move people with a similar genetic endowment from a relatively low position to a relatively high one, depending on the developmental environment (primarily, in the case of height, on nutrition).
 A similar comment can be made about obesity.
-Estimates for the hereditability of obesity vary between 40% and 70%; but anyone who imagines that recent increases in obesity are due to changes in genetics isn’t living in the real world.
+Estimates for the heritability of obesity vary between 40% and 70%.
+That does not mean it is genetically caused; it means only that it runs in families.
+Anyone who imagines that recent increases in obesity are due to changes in genetics isn’t living in the real world.

 Despite nearly 150 years of trying, no-one has produced any good evidence that genes affect developed social behaviour in humans.
 With about 42,000 genes, it is easy to find statistical associations – at the conventional level where p<.05, there will probably be 2100 genes associated with any given character trait – but that does not demonstrate any causal link.
 Beyond that, however, most studies making claims about genetic origins of behaviour do not even try to show that there is a general association between the gene and the behaviour.
 They have simply relied on the occurrence of behaviour in specific families (1), and families have shared environments as well as shared genes.
 To the best of my knowledge, no study has ever shown that any social competence, personality trait or pattern of behaviour, of any kind, is shared by people with a common genotype or combination of genes while it is not present in others without that genotype.
 This is the minimum data that would be required to show that genes determine such issues.